MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/real-time-activity-service/register-for-stat-notifications.md

 ---
-title: Registering for player stat change notifications
+title: Registering for player Stat change notifications
 description: Using the Real-Time Activity service to register for player stat change notifications. ms.assetid: d8dd61d4-4188-4dbc-abc5-ffcb491a2778 ms.date: 06/12/2017